JPOak/strapped-wordpress-starter/README.md

 npm run build
 ```

 Will minify all the files and remove sourcemaps and copy to the "dist" directory.
 Images in assets will be optimized.
+Main.js and Main.css will be asset hashed for cachebusting.
 Note: Depending on how many images you have it may take awhile on first run.

 ## Built With